cilium/cilium/Documentation/gettingstarted/bandwidth-manager.rst

     apiVersion: v1
     kind: Pod
     metadata:
-      # This pod will act as client.
+      # This Pod will act as client.
       name: netperf-client
     spec:
       affinity: